danhenly/danhenly.github.io/_posts/2020-11-08-GreenDaysLifeinGreenleaf.md

 ---
 <iframe src="https://giphy.com/embed/7wkFb7g04vyMg" width="480" height="313" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/wizard-of-oz-scarecrow-dorothy-gale-7wkFb7g04vyMg">via GIPHY</a></p>

 A cyclone brought Dorothy and her dog Toto to an alien land.
 Finding a way home, she was told by the Good Witch that she should take the yellow brick road to the Emerald City and seek help from the wizard of Oz.
-Through her journey, she meets friends to join her on her journey.
+Along this road, she meets friends to join her journey.

 <iframe src="https://giphy.com/embed/13eay0HFG25jy0" width="480" height="425" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/wizard-of-oz-13eay0HFG25jy0">via GIPHY</a></p>